 You can also target users based on their age, gender, location, and interests.

 Once you have an ad set up, track its performance with tools, like Facebook Insights, for example, so you know what kinds of results it’s getting (and how much it costs).
 If necessary, adjust your targeting to get better results.
+For more ways to advertise your photography, try to click here.

 Collaborate With Other Photographers